 ---|---|

-Debridement | Removal of dead or infected tissue to promote healing14 |
+Debridement | Removal of dead or infected tissue to promote healing |

-Antibiotic Therapy | Prescription of broad-spectrum antibiotics for infected ulcers14 |
+Antibiotic Therapy | Prescription of broad-spectrum antibiotics for infected ulcers |

-Vascular Surgery | Improving blood flow to the lower limbs to support wound healing14 |
+Vascular Surgery | Improving blood flow to the lower limbs to support wound healing |

-Orthotics | Custom-fit shoe inserts or braces to relieve pressure on the affected area14 |
+Orthotics | Custom-fit shoe inserts or braces to relieve pressure on the affected area |

-Working with healthcare professionals is key for those with diabetic sores on lower legs and diabetic ulcers.
+Working with healthcare professionals is key for those with diabetic sores on the lower legs and diabetic ulcers.
 They can get the right medical care and treatments to help their wounds heal well and avoid more problems.

 Advanced Therapies for Non-Healing Diabetic Sores

-When usual treatments for leg wounds diabetes and foot ulcers diabetes don’t work, new methods are needed.
+When usual treatments for leg wounds, diabetes and foot ulcers diabetes don’t work, new methods are needed.
 These advanced treatments aim to fix the problems that keep sores from healing.
 They offer new ways to manage these issues.

 Hyperbaric Oxygen Treatment